 Theodore Dalrymple is Sr. New English Review Editor.
 He is also known as Dr. Anthony Daniels, a recently retired doctor and psychiatrist who worked in a slum hospital and prison in Birmingham, England.
-A prolific author of numerous essays and opinion pieces carried in the Wall Street Journal, Cato Institute, The Spectator, Daily Telegraph, New Criterion, City Journal and National Review, he is also the author of Life at the Bottom : The Worldview That Makes the Underclass, So Little Done, Our Culture, What's Left of It : The Mandarins and the Masses, Romancing Opiates: Pharmacological Lies and the Addiction Bureaucracy, In Praise of Prejudice: The Necessity of Preconceived Ideas, Not With A Bang, But A Whimper: The Poltics and Culture of Decline, Second Opinion, The New Vichy Syndrome and from New English Review Press Anything Goes (2011), Farewell Fear (2012) and Threats of Pain and Ruin (2014) Dr. Dalrymple's NER archives are here.
+A prolific author of numerous essays and opinion pieces carried in the Wall Street Journal, Cato Institute, The Spectator, Daily Telegraph, New Criterion, City Journal and National Review, he is also the author of Life at the Bottom : The Worldview That Makes the Underclass, So Little Done, Our Culture, What's Left of It : The Mandarins and the Masses, Romancing Opiates: Pharmacological Lies and the Addiction Bureaucracy, In Praise of Prejudice: The Necessity of Preconceived Ideas, Not With A Bang, But A Whimper: The Poltics and Culture of Decline, Second Opinion, The New Vichy Syndrome, Admirable Evasions and from New English Review Press Anything Goes (2011), Farewell Fear (2012), Threats of Pain and Ruin (2014) and Out Into The Beautiful World (2015).
+Dr. Dalrymple's NER archives are here.

 Rebecca Bynum, Publisher and Managing Editor for New English Review and author of Allah is Dead: Why Islam is Not a Religion (2011), and The Real Nature of Religion (2014).
 She currently serves as Secretary of World Encounter Institute.
 Formerly News Editor and Board member of Jihad Watch, Mrs. Bynum's articles are archived here.